HVLP vs LVLP spray guns is a common debate when people are talking about the use of sprayers for paint jobs.

 Both LVLP and HVLP spray guns will need to be cleaned properly to be useful when you need them.
 You will find that the LVLP will tend to clog more, particularly in the gravity-fed model.

-You will always need to clean the spray gun before storing it, and you will need to be sure that you have not neglected any part of the process from cleaning to storage if you want to be sure that you can count on your gun for your needs.
+You will always need to clean the best spray gun before storing it, and you will need to be sure that you have not neglected any part of the process from cleaning to storage if you want to be sure that you can count on your gun for your needs.

 HVLP Vs LVLP Sprayer FAQs